 Aron shut his eyes and shook his head.
 Ziggy really couldn’t take a hint, could he?

-“I don’t have the money to go home.”
-Aron finally said.
+“I don’t have the money to go home,” Aron finally said.
 “I spent just about all my savings to get here and am already in debt.
-I don’t have any spare cash lying around to buy a ticket home and back.
+I don’t have any spare cash lying around to buy a plane ticket home and back.
 Neither do my parents.”

 To his credit, Ziggy didn’t answer.
-He just turned and started packing for his trip home as un-awkwardly as he could.
+Instead, he turned around and started packing for his return trip home as un-awkwardly as he could.
 Aron didn’t blame him.
 He hadn’t known.
 He’d kept most of his background to himself for personal reasons.
 Mostly to avoid pity.
 The last thing he wanted was everyone at the campus to feel sorry for him.
-Still the mention of going nowhere but here pained him.
-A whole three weeks at the college dorm alone for his Christmas break?
-That wasn’t a vacation.
-That was more of a punishment.
-He sighed, logging onto the internet.
-Maybe he’d get lucky while he was here.
-Maybe something fun and unexpected would drop into his lap and kill the forthcoming boredom.
-Until then though, Aron pulled up his Deviant Art page, let’s read some good stories.
-He clicked the first one he saw “Alpenview, Self-Explained”, it looked interesting.
+Still, the mention of going nowhere pained him.
+A whole three weeks at the dorm alone for his Christmas break?
+That wasn’t much of a vacation, more of a punishment.

-He saw Ziggy chewing his lips as if he was contemplating something that he didn’t like, “Could I ask you for a favor?”
+He saw Ziggy chewing his lips as if he were contemplating something that he didn’t like.
+“Could I ask you for a favor?”

 “Well, remember how I said I’m leaving to go see my folks?”